 - Prohibit employees from accessing personal email or social media accounts at work

 Whether a business works with a 24/7 IT help desk or has its own in-house IT team, it must be prepared to respond to unexpected events.
 An IT team can help develop a data backup and disaster recovery plan for the company.
-This plan lays out the steps the company will take in the event of a natural disaster, power outage, or cybersecurity breach.
+This plan lays out the company’s steps in a natural disaster, power outage, or cybersecurity breach.

 Aiming for Smart Infrastructure

-The process of transitioning to a digital workplace can begin with an existing infrastructure or a startup starting from scratch.
-Either way, an important goal for achieving sustainability in the future is to evolve toward an infrastructure that supports smart technology.
-The infrastructure should be set up so that new technology can easily be integrated into the digital ecosystem.
+Transitioning to a digital workplace can begin with an existing infrastructure or a startup starting from scratch.
+Either way, an important goal for achieving sustainability in the future is to evolve toward an infrastructure that supports innovative technology.
+The infrastructure of your company should be flexible enough to accommodate the integration of new technology.

-In an ideal digital world, a smart building powered by renewable energy houses the infrastructure for a digital workplace that occurs mostly in cyberspace.
+In an ideal digital world, an intelligent building powered by renewable energy houses the infrastructure for a digital workplace that occurs primarily in cyberspace.
 This model defines a sustainable business ecosystem ready for the future.
-Using the best smart security system for business protects physical assets while multi-layered cybersecurity protects digital assets.
+Using the best intelligent security system for business protects physical assets, while multi-layered cybersecurity protects digital assets.

-The smart building includes digital security cameras connected to the business network so that the physical property can be monitored by an approved member from any device anywhere.
-Members using their smartphones can further monitor the temperature of a room and be able to shut off lights remotely.
+The smart building includes the digital security cameras the company uses to monitor its physical property.
+Members using their smartphones can further monitor the temperature of a room and shut off lights remotely.

-The more work occurs in cyberspace rather than at the physical office, the less space the office needs to occupy.
-An IT team can advise a business on how to make the most efficient use of physical office space as well as digital storage space.
+More work occurs in cyberspace rather than at the physical office, the less space the office needs to occupy.
+An IT team can advise a business on making the most efficient use of physical office space and digital storage space.

 Many businesses would not exist today if it weren't for remote work.
-In fact, 64 percent of today's workers said in a Deloitte study they would rather take a lower-paying job if it allowed for working outside the office.
+64 percent of today's workers said in a Deloitte study they would instead take a lower-paying job if it allowed for working outside the office.
 The cloud allows a business to set a work schedule of assignments that members can check and complete from home.

 Facilitating Digital Collaboration

-Another important dimension in transitioning to a digital workplace is to create a digital environment that allows for remote collaboration.
-With the cloud, it's possible to create a team of collaborators from all over the world.
+Another critical dimension in transitioning to a digital workplace is to create a digital environment that allows for remote collaboration.
+With the cloud, it's possible to make a team of collaborators from all over the world.
 In this sense, the cloud allows for broader company diversity.
 It erases social and geographic boundaries.